The dry and urine diverting toilet trend

 The functionality of dry toilets opens up a wide range of applications.
 Since neither access to water mains nor a connection to the sewage system is required, a dry toilet can be installed and used almost anywhere.
 This flexibility and independence means that they are mostly used where the aforementioned utilities are either not present, or too difficult to access.
 These toilets can be used both indoors and outdoors.
 For example, gardens, golf courses, dog schools, riding stables or day-care centres are ideal locations for outdoor dry toilets.
 As for indoors applications, dry toilets are suitable for use in holiday homes, gazebos, caravans, mobile homes and boats.

-Advantages and disadvantages at a glance
+Advantages and disadvantages of urine diverting dry toilets at a glance

 The particular advantages and disadvantages of using a dry toilet with separation system are illustrated as follows: